 Hello Karim, could you introduce yourself in a few words?

-I am co-founder and CTO of Flowlity, and I’m in charge of the product, research and development.
+My name is Karim Benchaaboun, I am co-founder and CTO of Flowlity, and I’m in charge of the product, research and development.

 I have an engineering background in applied mathematics, and before I started this venture, I worked as a machine learning engineer at Criteo.
 We were doing about 3 to 4 billion personalized display ads every day. so I was working on big scaling and artificial intelligence issues.